 The ultimate key to any savings plan is not income but expenditure.
-In plain English, it means worrying about spending, not just pay check.
+In plain English, it means worrying about spending, not just a paycheck.
 Even if you earn a high salary, you can outspend those — lots of people do.
 Controlling your expenditure means you’ll have more than enough.
-BillTrim can help you manage your finances and save you $1000+ every year on cell phone, cable, internet, auto insurance, energy bills.
+BillTrim can help you manage your finances and save you $1000+ every year on cell phone, cable, internet, auto insurance, and energy bills.

 Find ways to save here and there, but don’t be too harsh on yourself.
 Your ultimate goal is not to eliminate guilty pleasures, only to control them so that you can save a part of your hard-earned money — say 10% — for a savings plan.
 Put this money aside and keep adding until you accumulate at least three months’ worth of income.
 If stuck with an emergency, you can use this amount to get rid of that situation.

 Step 6: Begin to Build a Portfolio

 After saving for an emergency fund, look towards investing extra cash.
 For newbies and seasoned investors alike, the easiest way to invest and build a portfolio is with mutual funds.
 You can find various mutual funds as per your risk tolerance.
 For another, they increase your investment risk, but the outcome is also more significant.
 Mutual funds give you a professional way of money management — a great way if you have less time or expertise to go it alone.